awslabs/aws-encryption-sdk-specification/tenets.md

 that are optimal in the majority of use cases.
 If a default is optimal in all use cases, then it dominates all other options.
-These kinds of dominate options
+These kinds of dominant options
 SHOULD NOT be configurable at all.

 Given the relationship between encrypt and decrypt,